botworld-wiki/beatburger.github.io/_bots/brute.md

 commonMat2: "Mini Sensor"
 commonMat3: "Cold Battery"
 ---
-### Tips
-Good for clearing out grouped bots, Best use when Ai is Maxed out

 ### 'Full Damage Build' by Hex
 - **BBCBB:** Upon drop he spins, crits, stuns and 1 hit an enemy.
 Would recommend equip with crit boosters.

 ### 'Different Build' by Hex
 - **AACAB:** Everything that a full damage build lacks, it got speed.

+## Comments

+### Evaluation by Soft
+The big daddy of burst DPS.
+With the proper AI picks, Brute can pull out an Overclocked Spin that pumps out 13790 damage in a single hit, one-shotting over 70% of the current bots.
+Brute also has great crit AI if you're looking to go for a crit build, upgrading his Overclocked Spin to a bigger 27580 damage.
+That's somewhat overkill though, since the highest HP commonly used tank has little over 20k.
+Tier A+.

+### Tips
+Good for clearing out grouped bots, Best use when Ai is Maxed out